eprintsug/WoSLAMR-Import/README.md

 # WoSLAMR-Import

+## WoS LAMR deprecated as of November 2023

+Web of Science Linked Article Match Retrieval will be deprecated as of November 2023.
+Instead, the Web of Science REST based API must be used then The code in this repository below is kept for historic reasons.

+As a replacement, the [Web of Science citation plugin (WoS REST API based)](https://github.com/eprintsug/wos/) can be used.

 ## Web of Science Linked Article Match Retrieval  - Import Citation Data

 The WoS LAMR import script gathers citation data from Clarivate Analytics Web of Science™ Core Collection.
 It imports Times Cited, UT Number, Source URL, Citing Article URL, Related Records URL from Web of Science™ Core Collection via [Links Article Match Retrieval Service](http://wokinfo.com/directlinks/amrfaq/) (Links AMR).

 ## Requirements